 After making the sugar cookie dough, you do need to chill it for 2 hours before rolling.
 This ensures that the cookies will hold their shape when you bake them.
 This is an important step, so please don’t skip it.

 If you would like to make this dough further in advance you can do that too.
 Keep the dough refrigerated for up to 2 days.
 If you wrap the dough tightly, you can freeze it for up to 1 month.

 Freezing this Soft Cut Out Sugar Cookie Recipe

 This cut out sugar cookie recipe is great for freezing!
 To do that, just put a piece of paper towel at the bottom of an air tight container, layer the cooked cooled cookies in a single layer.
 Put another paper towel on top, and then add another single layer of cookies.
 Continue layering, alternating paper towels and cookies.

 When you thaw the cookies, the paper towels will help absorb any excess moisture.

-This cookies have a best friend, and is my Vanilla Buttercream Frosting.
-It is the perfect delicious compliment to these cookies.
+You can’t have frosted sugar cookies my Vanilla Buttercream Frosting.
+It is the perfect delicious compliment to this recipe.

 If you would like to decorate the cookies as you see here, you will need: